Let’s play a word association game. I’m going to give you a term, and you tell me what comes to mind. Ready?

-Near the entrance, I could see the mighty stalactites and stalagmites glisten in the humidity, and see single drops of water fall from the ‘tites onto the ‘mites, knowing that the same drop had been falling for millions of years.
+Near the entrance, I could see the mighty stalactites and stalagmites glisten in the humidity and see single drops of the waterfall from the ‘tites onto the ‘mites, knowing that the same drop had been falling for millions of years.
 (And yes, I’m a cave explorer now, so I can use ‘tites and ‘mites in conversation, as long as I can remember which is which).
 I swam through the amazingly clear water, purified by the underwater system, the bottom and sides of the river as smooth as a swimming pool or waterslide (at a good water park anyway.)
 There are over 130 Cenotes within Sac-Actun, which translates from the Mayan language to mean “The White Cave.”
-They call it this because you can actually see in this cave, and because of the nearly-organic looking limestone that the caves are cut out of.
+They call it this because you can see the nearly-organic-looking limestone that the caves are cut out of in this cave.
 The other caves, the deeper, darker ones, don’t have names with visual descriptors.
-That’s because they are caves, they are black, and they are both terrifying and serene at the same time.
+That’s because they are caves, black, and both terrifying and serene at the same time.

-Next, we snorkeled into the Nohoch Nah Chich cavern, which had continually breathtaking rock formations, including millenary stalactites and stalagmites, which had a strange coral look that made me think “hmmm…this looks like where sharks live,” even though I knew that no sharks could possibly live there.
-Totally sure of that.
+Next, we snorkeled into the Nohoch Nah Chich cavern, which had continually breathtaking rock formations, including millenary stalactites and stalagmites, which had a strange coral look that made me think, “hmmm…this looks like where sharks live,” even though I knew that no sharks could live there.
+Sure of that.
 Yep…no doubt about it.
 No way I was getting attacked by any monsters while snorkeling in the dark of an underground cave.

 I jokingly confirmed with my guide that this was the case.
-He assured me that the danger was getting lost, which would lead to a slow, painful death as opposed to the quick release of a shark/monster attack.
-So I felt totally better.
+He assured me that the danger was getting lost, which would lead to a slow, painful death instead of the quick release of a shark/monster attack.
+So I felt better.

 Before entering the water I participated in a traditional Mayan purification ceremony.

-This involved lots of smoke Mayan chants, that the priest claimed was purifying my soul.
-I tried to ask why I needed my soul purified, since usually you worry about having a pure soul RIGHT BEFORE YOU DIE, but apparently it’s more like you want to be clean because the cave has holy significance.
+This involved lots of smoke Mayan chants that the priest claimed purified my soul.
+I tried to ask why I needed my soul purified since.
+Usually, you worry about having a pure soul RIGHT BEFORE YOU DIE, but apparently, it’s more like you want to be clean because the cave has holy significance.
 Or he could have been purifying me so I wouldn’t give a monster an upset stomach.
 (Did Mel Gibson make me mistrust Mayan ceremonies?
 Why do I keep associating them with death?)

 After I got into the Cenote, we traveled by a combination of doggy paddling, climbing over and between the jagged limestone rocks, and jumping off the rocks into pools (depth mostly unknown.
 These were literal leaps of faith).

 Our guide, an Archeologist from Rio Secreto, assured us when it was safe to jump.
-He knew the caves, and would occasionally stop us and tell us to point our flashlights up, and we would realize the cave roof, which had been a few feet above us before, now was 100 feet above our head, and were standing in a cathedral, a monument to the church of Geology, formed by processes and forces that view all of human history as a blink of an eye.
+He knew the caves, occasionally stopped us and told us to point our flashlights up.
+We would realize the cave roof, which had been a few feet above us before, now was 100 feet above our head, and we were standing in a cathedral, a monument to the church of Geology, formed by processes and forces that view all of human history as a blink of an eye.

-And this was only minutes from the tourist resorts on Playa del Carmen.
-I think this is especially exciting, because it means that as a traveler, you’re close to both a ton of clubs and relaxation type spots, but also adventures like this.
-If you’ve got even a week to kill, it’s easy to find cheap flights to the area and get a wonderful blend of action and relaxing.
+This was only minutes from the tourist resorts on Playa del Carmen.
+I think this is especially exciting because as a traveler, you’re close to both a ton of clubs and relaxation-type spots and adventures like this.
+If you’ve got even a week to kill, it’s easy to find cheap flights to the area and get a wonderful blend of action and relaxation.

 In one particular dry spot, I climbed over what appeared to be a pterodactyl fossil (it was dark, but still – not a good sign) and sat down.

-I sat in pure darkness for a few minutes, the first of which were discomforting.
-I could feel my brain search for stimulus, my thoughts accelerated, the constant input from the outside world cut off, and synapses fired just for the sake of firing.
-But after a few minutes of anxiety, I could felt myself accept the silence and darkness, and I entered the meditative state where could feel the air on my skin.
-I waved my hand in front of face and saw nothing.
+I sat in pure darkness for a few minutes, the first of which was discomforting.
+I could feel my brain search for stimulus, my thoughts accelerated, the constant input from the outside world cut off, and synapses fired just for firing.
+But after a few minutes of anxiety, I could feel myself accept the silence and darkness, and I entered a meditative state where I could feel the air on my skin.
+I waved my hand in front of my face and saw nothing.
 But I could smell the odor of my dirty hands.
 Could I have smelled them normally?
 Or were my brain’s visual resources being diverted to olfactory areas?
 Was I becoming Daredevil?
 Soon we moved on, and the moment was over.
 After that, however, I felt more confident about anticipating pterodactyl attacks.